-Unfortunately, some healthcare providers fail to appreciate the serious magnitude of an allegation filed against them with their state licensing body.
-Whether a healthcare provider is contacted directly by an investigator or whether he or she hears from a patient or an employee that an investigator has been asking questions regarding the professional behavior/conduct of the healthcare provider, the healthcare provider should immediately contact an experienced and knowledgeable healthcare attorney to provide assistance and guidance at the earliest possible stage.
-All too often, healthcare providers believe that they can explain away or justify the alleged inappropriate behavior/conduct only to learn later on that such admissions are used as direct evidence against them to support a sanction against his or her healthcare license.
-Moreover, depending on the severity of the sanction imposed, there are numerous collateral effects that a state licensing action may have on the healthcare provider, including, but not limited to:
+Unfortunately, some health care providers fail to appreciate the severe magnitude of an allegation filed against them with their State licensing body.
+All too often, health care providers believe that they can explain away or justify the alleged inappropriate behavior/conduct only to learn later on that such admissions are used as direct evidence against them to support a sanction against their health care licenses.
+Depending on the severity of the sanction imposed, there are numerous collateral effects that a state licensing action may have on the health care provider, including, but not limited to:

 - Loss of hospital privileges and/or employment;

 - Loss of enrollment with State professional associations and their associated benefits (e.g., health, disability, and life insurance);